guardian/invoicing-api/adr/lightweight-architecture.md

 concept using vanilla facilities
 * If something can be done with couple of lines of code, there is no need to import whole library just to do that

-### Prefer direct inlined business logic, over abstracted indirections
+### Prefer direct inlined business logic over abstracted indirections

 * Generally speaking there is not much algorithmically complicated logic in our business domain.
 * Essentially we need an HTTP client, JSON deserialiser, and some request orchestration code.